ar-to/frontegg-nextjs-samples/README.md

 # frontegg-nextjs-samples

-tests of nextjs and frontegg SSO
+Tests of nextjs and frontegg SSO

+Refer to https://github.com/frontegg-samples for any updated samples.